-Afterward, a conversation is held with the group about the submitted frameworks and the practical test (lasting 20 minutes for groups of 2 students and 15 minutes for groups of 3 students).
+Afterward, a conversation is held with the group about the submitted frameworks and the practical test.

 The evaluation emphasizes the student's ability to initiate, support, enhance, and contribute creatively to the group's musical expression - based on the chosen framework.